 | Tuen Ng Festival | 19 June | 9 June |

-| Day following Mid-Autumn Festival | 7 October | 26 September |
+| Day following Mid-Autumn Festival | 26 September | 26 September |

-| Chung Yeung Festival | 19 October | 8 October |
+| Chung Yeung Festival | 18 October (Sun → sub 19 Oct) | 8 October |

 Why the dates move

-The shift between years can be significant:
+The year-to-year shift can be dramatic:

 | Holiday | 2026 | 2027 | Shift |